Natkewe/ridgewayfitness/README.md

 - I had started by adding 8 images under the timetable box, however, I thought this looked quite crowded, and also on smaller screens the photos would scroll for quite a while to get through them.
 I felt as though 4 was a good number, and it gave me more than enough space to include all of the information about what different classes were.

-Input col-xs and col-sm.
-I had created the site using float and width for my colours, I ran into a few problems with doing this as I am then having to add many media breaks due to my site when the screen is below a certain screen, especially when I get down to mobile phone size.
-I had started to use a grid before I had written any code for this project, however at that time I didn’t understand it well enough to implement this from the beginning.
-However after looking on W3 Schools, I came across the Bootstrap grid again and realised this would help in my horizontal boxes.

-I had a few issues with my images being too big for my screen, and when viewing on a wide screen the img would take up the majority of the screen.
-I managed to get around this by adding a max-height to the main images and carousel, and also adding an ‘object-fit’ so it may end up cutting a little of the photo off for extra large screen sizes, but would fit correctly at normal laptop sizes, tablet and mobile.
-I will also try and get the large screen image to appear correctly also.

- Contact-us box.
-I have an img on the left and a comment box on the right, however the img despite adding a max-height and ‘object-fit’, I could not seem to get the img to not shrink down lower than the comment box when downsized, so there had been a gap at the bottom of the image until it hit an XS size and went into 100% width ********How did I solve this???
-Carousel img - I had issues with the carousel as firstly the images were only showing with a height of 300px, I helped this by adding a max height onto the images, so the carousel expands to 600px height and then the images were set to ‘overflow-hidden’

-### MAIN PAGE
-I started by using a template on W3Schools which helped give me some guidance on creating boxes and floating them.
-I did not keep the layout and the majority of the code, however I did use some of the class names.
-I found this helped me to see how horizontal boxes float to the left, and to image how my boxes may look on my website.
+- I started by having my opening hours box written with paragraph and line breaks, however I changed this to UL and li when I realised that it was not the right way to use paragraphs.
+I then had an issue with the opening hours box effecting my ul on my timetable page, so had to make sure I separated them with different id’s.

-I decided to add a ‘container’ around the body of all of my pages as I had originally wanted padding on the left and right margins, however I ran into difficulty with when the sizes moved down to iPad and mobile phone sizes, as the margins did not line up and made different size gaps.
+- I decided to add a ‘container’ around the body of all of my pages as I had originally wanted padding on the left and right margins, however I ran into difficulty with when the sizes moved down to iPad and mobile phone sizes, as the margins did not line up and made different size gaps.
 I had read that you can counter-act this with margin 0, however I then found that container automatically added a large margin around the content, and also centred the body of my page which I really like the effect and also that my images and carousel appear very clear.
 I have decided to add the container after the heading and nav bar, so this adds to an affect of the heading stretching with the ‘vw’ of my heading, and it frames the page really well.
- Change to colour of membership sign in boxes and hours and contact information.
-This is due to running it through the Chrome developer ‘Lighthouse’ and it had given me guidance that the background and foreground colours were not clear enough.
-I also changed the text colour on all ‘buttons’ from white to black to help make this stand out more.

-I started by having my opening hours box written with paragraph and line breaks, however I changed this to UL and li when I realised that it was not the right way to use paragraphs.
-I then had an issue with the opening hours box effecting my ul on my timetable page, so had to make sure I separated them with different id’s.

-I originally had an image places under my header, however this was placed there to be replaced with a carousel.
-I found this on Bootstrap after a few weeks and implemented this on my main page.

-### ISSUES
-My code passed the W3 Validation, however the Chrome Lighthouse scanning marks me down for these of images which are not the appropriate size.
-I have used Photoshop to re-size all of my photos, however it changes the width and auto corrects the hight itself, so I could only have the width be correct on their scan and not height.

-Regarding the colours of my site, I had planned on a darker version of my current colours, however when running it through Chrome Lighthouse it warned of hard to read text on the boxes I had the darker colour, and also my header was quite dark for my header and paragraph to show up.
-I looked online to find the best colours that would go together and corrected this throughout my site.
+## Future Updates:

-I felt I used quite a few media breaks (and maybe needed even more) when there could have been an easier way of doing this by starting with a flex grid or a guide on Bootstrap which would help add the media breaks evenly throughout my site.
+- I felt I used quite a few media breaks (and maybe needed even more) when there could have been an easier way of doing this by starting with a flex grid or a guide on Bootstrap which would help add the media breaks evenly throughout my site.
 I looked into them at the very start, however I did not feel confident to implement these at the time of first starting.

-A main error I made at the very beginning was making a few large commits.
-I had looked through the assessment information a while before I started, but I did not remember to take this on board and the reasons whyit was important to do this.
-For the first month of my project I felt as though I made quite a few changed to my original wireframe or plan, this is because I did not anticipate being able to create more than a few basic boxes, so I had made my wireframes very basic and tried to get in all the information I could into them.
-During that month I felt as though I had gone through lots of different options such as a grid template, and a Bootstrap template, however then decided it did not work for me when starting out, so I did not ‘commit’ any of these changes as I had incorrectly thought that commits were when you made changes that you had finished and were keeping in place, so I realised then after reading the assessment again, that it was written down as required to prove that you had not plagiarised.
-I mentioned to my monitor about this mistake, and also have made sure I commit a lot more since then also.

-A warning that shows on W3C validator is ‘section does not have heading’ however I have input both id and class into section headings, however they are still showing up that the section should have a header, or else to use a div (but in our classes they advise to use sections, so I have kept these in)
+I would like to fix the responsiveness on the site and create more effective and uniformed media breaks or flex grid throughout the site.
+- New ideas for a future release would be to include more of a members and visitors page, where there is a board of photos that can be posted by both users and staff.
+There would also be a board where you can leave a comment or review of staff or the gym.

 ----

-## Issues and Bugs found:
+<h2 align="center">ISSUES AND BUGS</h2>

 1. Lighthouse screenshot of a background colour issue, this had been using the rgba color (76, 89, 88, .8) and it showed as being impossible or difficult for viewers to see the text.
 I changed this to the colour #4C5958 and also changed the text colour from Black to White to help this stand out even more. <br>
 ![Screenshot taken from Chrome Lighthouse of background colour error](/assets/documents/background_bug.png)